Echota Cherokee Tribe of Alabama: Recognition status

-The Echota Cherokee Tribe of Alabama has a 501(c)(3) nonprofit organization headquartered in Falkville, Alabama, and founded in 1995.
-Its missions is the "Education of general public with regard to Cherokee nation history, culture and background."

 Heritage groups

 Numerous organizations in the United States identify as having Cherokee heritage but lack documented ancestry or connection to the federally recognized Cherokee Nation, Eastern Band of Cherokee Indians, or United Keetoowah Band of Cherokee Indians in Oklahoma.
 Some of these groups have applied for federal recognition but been denied.

 The Supreme Court made plain the exclusion of states from tribal matters in the earliest and most important cases that make up the foundation of Indian Law.
 In Worcester v.
 Georgia, 31 U.S. (6 Pet.)
 515 (1832) the Court stated: 'The treaties and laws of the United States contemplate ... that all intercourse with [Indians] shall be carried on exclusively by the government of the union.'
 Real tribes are governments similar to States and Nations.